-Josh Duggar Uses Daughter To Get On Family Facebook As Divorce Rumors And Molestation Accusations Rage On
+Josh Duggar Uses Daughter To Get On Family Facebook As Divorce Rumor And Molestation Accusations Rage On News

-Josh Duggar is making his way back into the spotlight after all the divorce rumors and molestation accusations.
-Two years ago, he caused the Duggars a lot of woe when his molestation scandal and his profile on Ashley Madison got 19 Kids and Counting canceled.
-Since then, he has bunkered down with his wife, Anna Duggar, to work on his marriage as his family got a new spinoff show on TLC called Jill & Jessa: Counting On.
+Josh Duggar is making his way back into spotlight after all the divorce rumor and molestation accusations.
+Two years ago, he caused the Duggars a lot of woe when his molestation scandal and his profile on Ashley Madison got 19 Kids and Counting cancelled.
+Since then, he has bunkered down with his wife Anna Duggar to work on his marriage as his family got a new spinoff show on TLC called Jill & Jessa: Counting On.

 The most recent post that the Duggars have made about Josh’s family is with Meredith Duggar, the youngest of his kids.
 Check her out below!